How to Hire a Magician for Your Fair or Festival

 Verified Fair and Festival Experience

-Always ask for a verifiable list of past state fairs, county fairs, and large-scale festivals before making any decision.
+Always ask for a verifiable list of state fairs, county fairs, and large-scale outdoor festivals the act has performed at.
 Corporate event credits do not equal fair experience.
+The two environments require entirely different skills.

 Fully Self-Contained Production